 Commemorating Freedom Day

-As a preparatory celebration of the event, the Malta Police Force as well as the Armed Forces of Malta, hold a yearly musical display at St George’s Square, Valletta.
-This display is followed by a series of commemorative ceremonies in front of the War Memorial in Floriana, as well as the Freedom Day Monument in Vittoriosa.
-During both ceremonies, government officials and dignitaries, including the President, Prime Minister and the Opposition Leader, place flowers on the memorials and perform speeches as remembrance.
-The ceremonies also includes a band march by the Armed Forces of Malta followed by the National Anthem.
+In preparation for Freedom Day, the Malta Police Force and the Armed Forces of Malta host an annual musical display at St. George’s Square in Valletta.
+This event is followed by a series of commemorative ceremonies held at the War Memorial in Floriana and the Freedom Day Monument in Vittoriosa.
+During these ceremonies, government officials and dignitaries, including the President, Prime Minister, and Opposition Leader, lay floral tributes at the memorials and deliver speeches in remembrance.
+The ceremonies also feature a band march by the Armed Forces of Malta, concluding with the Maltese National Anthem.

-Perhaps the most awaited event is the Regatta organised by the Malta Rowing Association.
-The event sees teams from coastal towns around Malta, including those from Valletta, Vittoriosa (Birgu), Senglea (Isla) and Cospicua (Bormla), challenge each other in exciting row boat races within the Grand Harbour.
-After these races, the honorary shield award is given to the highest ranking teams.
+One of the most anticipated events of Freedom Day is the Regatta organized by the Malta Rowing Association.
+This lively competition brings together rowing teams from coastal towns across Malta, including Valletta, Vittoriosa (Birgu), Senglea (Isla), and Cospicua (Bormla), who face off in thrilling races within the iconic Grand Harbour.
+Following the races, the prestigious honorary shield is awarded to the top-ranking teams, celebrating their skill and the spirit of friendly rivalry among Malta's coastal communities.